Bradltr95/LaravelProjects/README.md

 php artisan route:list

-php artisan make:model Posts (- this will assume we have a table names posts.
+php artisan make:model Posts (- this will assume we have a table named posts.
 (- Go into the Posts.php class and create a protected variable named $table.
 (- The value of that variable will be the correct name of the table in our tb.